lancenonce/lancenonce.github.io/_posts/2024-07-25-Hiding-Polynomial-Evaluations.md

 \mathbb{F}_{3^2} = [{0,1,2,t,t+1,t+2,2t,2t+1,2t+2}]
 $$

-This is quite the group.
+This is a nice group.
 It maintains all the properties of a group, so we can add and multiply these elements together to yield other elements of the group.

 The addition table looks like: